 Remember that in addition to financial information and reference letters, your co-op or condo application must include a written insurance quote or active insurance policy—on an apartment you are not even approved to buy yet.
 Fortunately, the co-op and condo insurance insurance experts at Gotham Brokerage can provide exactly what you and your board need in a fraction of a business day.
 They’ll also swiftly accommodate any changes (for example, if your closing is delayed), and fully refund any policy costs if you don’t complete your purchase for any reason.
 Click here to get started.

 3. If you're financing, you'll need a commitment letter

 Co-op board requirements vary from building to building but there are some nuts-and-bolts requirements: financial statements that show assets and income, specifically tax returns and bank statements.
 "Those are the heart and soul of the package in broad strokes," Harkov says.

-“In today’s lending environment, many banks are taking at least 30 days and closer to 45 days to issue commitment letters,” he points out.
+“In today’s lending environment, many banks are taking at least 45 days to issue commitment letters,” he points out.
 And remember to stay on top of the letter’s expiry date—this kind of oversight could become a sticking point for a seller.

 Usually, the board will want two years of tax returns and your most recent bank statement.
 When it comes to stocks and retirement account reports, the most recent paperwork is usually fine.